 Refunds are not issued at the DMV office.
 The DMV will accept the refund application along with the Nevada license plates you are surrendering.

-If approved, you will receive a check from the Nevada State Treasurer within 6-8 weeks from the date we receive the plates.
+If approved, you will receive a check within 6-8 weeks from the date we receive the plates.
 If an application is denied, you will receive notification from the DMV.

 The following criteria must be met to qualify for a refund: